Cath Cheshire-Neal, MBACP, Dip Couns

 My richness of experience working within community services, education and the voluntary sector enables me to meet people with openness and without judgement.
 I am comfortable working with people with a diversity of background, age, gender and nationality.
 I view my strengths as my capacity to relate and connect with people, which I view as the foundation of the work.
 Also my reflective capacity,which means I am always growing and learning as a practitioner, which I think enables the work to always be fresh and informed by the individual.

-I am experienced in working with many different issues, such as anxiety, depression, feeling sad, relationship issues, low self-esteem, loss and separation, difficulties at work, rape and sexual assault, BiPolar Disorder/Manic Depression, sexual abuse and those listed below
+I am experienced in working with many different issues, such as anxiety, depression, feeling sad, relationship issues, low self-esteem, loss and separation, difficulties at work, rape and sexual assault, trauma, BiPolar Disorder/Manic Depression, sexual abuse and those listed below

 Areas of counselling I deal with